NickHoulding/csci_404_final_project/README.md

-# Medical RAG Chatbot for Respiratory Infection Insights
+# Medical RAG Chatbot

-A command-line chatbot that leverages Retrieval-Augmented Generation (RAG) to support doctors by providing medically relevant insights based on symptom input.
+A chatbot that leverages Retrieval-Augmented Generation (RAG) to support doctors by providing medically relevant insights based on symptom input.
 The system retrieves information from a curated PubMed-based knowledge base and generates context-aware suggestions using LLaMA and BioBERT.

 ---